-Quantile techniques, including VaR and CTE, may be used to assess the probability of the adequacy of the fulfilment cash flows and thus to quantify the RA.
-One key advantage of a quantile technique is that it directly satisfies the IFRS 17 disclosure requirements regarding confidence level corresponding to the RA.
+Quantile methods, including VaR and CTE, use distributions of the fulfilment cash flows to determine the RA for a given probability.
+One key advantage of a quantile method performed at an aggregate level is that it directly satisfies the IFRS 17 disclosure requirements regarding confidence level corresponding to the RA.
 The IAA Risk Adjustment monograph states: "A key advantage of the quantile techniques is that the mathematics enable risks to be represented graphically which creates ease and convenience in understanding the result.
 A disadvantage is that if misrepresented, it may introduce spurious accuracy."